Welcome to Graphic Design & Photography

 The Graphic Design Certificate provides the student with a thorough understanding of the design process, from concept to printed piece.
-Production and pre-press processes are introduced and become an integral part of the Certificate, along with the introduction of web design.
+Concept development, creativity, interactivity and pre-press processes are introduced and become an integral part of the Certificate.
 Students execute their work in a state-of-the-art Digital Arts Center.

 The Graphic Design and Photography Department offers internship opportunities through the GDP 290 Work Experience course.
 Students intern with local, professional marketing and art directors, applying the skills they have learned to gain experience for the job they want.
 (Students build a professional portfolio and fill the gap between classroom and experience.)
 Many of these students are hired for full-time and part-time positions.
 They earn 3 units of credit for working 120 hours on-site and attending an internship class on campus three evenings during the semester.

 Program Student Learning Outcomes

 - Apply design principles to both print and screen layouts.